Simaom23/store_challenge/README.md

 ## Making Get Request to Prices

-Here's how you can make requests to the specified endpoint with the provided query parameters:
+Here's how you can make requests to the specified endpoint with the provided query parameters, assuming you are running the project locally:

 ```
 GET http://localhost:8080/check-price?product_id={productId}&brand_id={brandId}&date={date}